junyu-w/corgi/README.md

 ### Execute snippet
 To execute a snippet, simply run
 ```
-corgi exec --title <title of the snippet>
+corgi exec <title of the snippet>
 ```

 ### Edit snippet
 To edit a snippet, run
 ```
-corgi edit --title <title of the snippet>
+corgi edit <title of the snippet>
 ```

 ### Configure CLI